NativeScript/workshop/docs/chapters/chapter5.md

 ### Http
 <!--https://medium.com/google-developer-experts/angular-2-introduction-to-new-http-module-1278499db2a0#.nh7b07pjg-->

-NativeScript comes with it's own implementation of the `Http` module, which uses `Android` and `iOS` native functionality to perform the calls.
+NativeScript comes with its own implementation of the `Http` module, which uses `Android` and `iOS` native functionality to perform the calls.

 This is exposed as `NativeScriptHttpModule`, which implements the same interface as the web `Http` module.

 #### Http: adding the module to the app

 This means that all you have to do is declare our NativeScript wrapper in the respective module file and Dependency Injection will take care of the rest.

 This is done by adding `NativeScriptHttpModule` to `@NgModule` `imports`.